Ruonaegbe/Ruonaegbe/README.md

 - 👋 Hi, I’m @Ruonaegbe
 - 👀 I’m interested in Blockchain,crypto, coding, programming
 - 🌱 I’m currently learning blockchain,  programming,  coding
-- 💞️ I’m looking to collaborate on BVS blockchain and crypto
+- 💞️ I’m looking to collaborate on BSV blockchain and crypto
 - 📫 How to reach me here

 <!---